Flicker Free Plugin v1.0 - Deflicker Time Lapse, Slow Motion, and Old Video

 Flicker Free was originally designed to fix the flicker caused by varying exposures in time lapse videography.
 However, once we developed it, we discovered there are many reasons for flicker and that Flicker Free does a great job on most of them.

-As with all Digital Anarchy products, we strive to create intuitive software that produces exceptional results while remaining dead simple to use.
+As with all Digital Anarchy plugins and products, we strive to create intuitive software that produces exceptional results while remaining dead simple to use.
 Check out the demo reel below for some great examples and take a look at the Features page to understand how Flicker Free will benefit you!

 It currently works as a plugin for Final Cut Pro, After Effects, and Premiere Pro on Macintosh or Windows. and try it on your footage, we think you'll be very happy!